OBOFoundry/purl.obolibrary.org/README.md

 ## Deployment

-Deployment is automated using [Ansible](http://ansible.com), and targets a stock Debian 8 Linux server.
+Deployment is automated using [Ansible](http://ansible.com), and targets a stock Ubuntu Linux server.
 You should install on a **fresh** server, not one that's running other applications, unless you **really** know what you're doing.

 Install Ansible on your local machine, add the IP address or hostname of your target server to `tools/hosts`, then run: